BestTimesToVisit.com Logo

 activity

 Escape the city bustle with a hike or bike ride through the Ngong Hills.
-These rolling hills offer stunning views of the surrounding landscape, including Nairobi in the distance.
-Pack water and snacks, and wear comfortable shoes; consider hiring a local guide for a more immersive experience.
+Enjoy panoramic views of Nairobi and the surrounding plains.
+The best time to visit is during the dry season for clearer views and easier trekking.
+Pack water and wear comfortable shoes.

 Best time: June-October